The MD Anderson Symptom Inventory Lung Cancer Module (MDASI-LC)

 MD Anderson Symptom Inventory (MDASI) modules augment the 19 core MDASI symptom and interference items with additional items identified as unique to a particular patient population.
 MDASI modules may be disease-specific, disease-site-specific, or treatment-specific.

 The MDASI-LC is a site-specific module.
-Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-LC also assesses 3 lung cancer-specific symptom items: coughing, constipation, and sore throat.
+Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-LC also assesses 3 symptoms specific to lung cancer:

 - Purpose: To assess the severity of multiple lung cancer-related symptoms and the impact of these symptoms on daily functioning